bhadreshpsavani/awesome-machine-learning/README.md

 | --- | --- |
 | Supports All types of Classification | Binary |
 | Has L1/L2 Regularization | |

+C is regularization parameter in Classification, **smalller value of C means simpler model**